 Causes of heavy rain

-Three low-pressure systems form a slow-moving chain of storms along the jet stream, a fast-moving stream of air at high altitudes, toward the Persian Gulf, according to climate scientist Michael Mann at the University of Pennsylvania.
+Three low-pressure systems form a chain of storms moving slowly along the jet stream, a fast-moving stream of air at high altitudes, toward the Persian Gulf, according to climate scientist Michael Mann of the University of Pennsylvania.

-The UAE is in a region of the Middle East that doesn’t get many storms, but when they do, they’re bigger than what’s seen in the United States, Maue said.
+The UAE is in a region of the Middle East that doesn’t get many storms, but when they do, they’re bigger than what’s seen in the United States, according to Maue.
 Massive tropical storms like this “are not uncommon events in the Middle East,” said Suzanne Gray, a meteorology professor at the University of Reading.
-A recent study analyzed nearly 100 similar events in the southern Arabian Peninsula between 2000 and 2020, most of them in March and April, including a March 2016 storm that dumped nearly 9 inches (24 cm) of rain on Dubai in a matter of hours.
+A recent study analyzed nearly 100 similar events in the southern Arabian Peninsula between 2000 and 2020, most of them in March and April, including a March 2016 storm that dumped nearly 9 inches of rain on Dubai in a few hours.

-The storm first hit Oman on April 14 before reaching the UAE on April 16, causing power outages, disrupting flights and turning highways into rivers, Reuters reported.
+The storm initially hit Oman on April 14 before reaching the UAE on April 16, causing power outages, disrupting flights and turning highways into rivers.
 In the UAE, a record 254 mm of rain was recorded in Al Ain, a city bordering Oman.
 This was the heaviest rainfall in a 24-hour period since records began in 1949.

-Dubai floods because it was not built to handle heavy rainfall.
+Dubai floods because it was not built to handle the heavy rainfall.
 The desert city is looking to increase its freshwater supply without building sewers to carry water during heavy rains.
 The city is built of concrete and glass, with no infrastructure to absorb excess water.
-In the context of climate change, flooding in major cities during heavy rainfall is a common occurrence, including Dubai.
-This is a wake-up call that shows that urban infrastructure needs to be redesigned to adapt to climate change.
+In the context of climate change, flooding is a common occurrence for major cities, including Dubai, during heavy rainfall.
+This is a wake-up call that shows urban infrastructure needs to be redesigned to adapt to climate change.

 “It’s definitely not cloud seeding,” said meteorologist Ryan Maue, former chief scientist at the US National Oceanic and Atmospheric Administration.
-“If it had happened with cloud seeding, the entire UAE would be flooded all the time.”
+“If that happened with cloud seeding, the entire UAE would be flooded all the time.”

 An Khang (According to Interesting Engineering )